kelset/kelset.github.io/content/posts/youtube-debug-mind-00.md

 ---
-title: "📹 Tech Burnout & Mental Health: Software Engineers Tackle Your Biggest Concerns | debug:mind | S01E00 "
+title: "📹 Tech Burnout & Mental Health: Big Tech Coders Tackle Your Qs | with Roberto Clapis | debug:mind #0"
 date: 2023-10-10
 externalUrl: "https://www.youtube.com/watch?v=zBkHoK235CI"
-summary: "Lorenzo (aka “kelset”, Senior Software Engineer in Microsoft) and Roberto (aka “empijei”, ex-Google engineer specialised in webspecs and infosec) discuss mental health in the tech industry and the importance of open source software for World Mental Health Day 2023.
-They answer questions from followers about burnout, imposter syndrome, work-life balance, and how to support their own mental wellbeing as software engineers... and humans."
+summary: "In this DEBUT episode of 'debug:mind' (formerly 'Untitled Mental Health Project') - made for world mental health day 2023 - I, alongside Roberto (aka 'empijei', ex-Google engineer specialised in webspecs and infosec) , dive into the seldom-discussed but crucial topic of mental health in the tech industry by answering questions from our followers.
+We share personal experiences, tackle the effects of hustle culture, and offer strategies for achieving a healthier work-life balance.
+Our dialogue covers recognizing burnout signs, the importance of community support, and the invaluable role of professional mental health resources.
+Our goal?
+To spark conversations and encourage a more open, supportive environment for everyone in tech."
 showReadingTime: false
 tags: ["YouTube"]
 _build: